MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-ItemProperty.md

 ## NOTES

-- You can also refer to `Remove-ItemProperty` by its built-in alias, **rp**.
-For more information, see about_Aliases.
-- In the PowerShell Registry provider, registry values are considered to be properties of a registry key or subkey.
+In the PowerShell Registry provider, registry values are considered to be properties of a registry key or subkey.
 You can use the **ItemProperty** cmdlets to manage these values.

-- `Remove-ItemProperty` is designed to work with the data exposed by any provider.
+`Remove-ItemProperty` is designed to work with the data exposed by any provider.
 To list the providers available in your session, type `Get-PSProvider`.
 For more information, see about_Providers.

 ## RELATED LINKS